-- If you are taking any of these drugs: Oral dapsone or drugs to treat malaria.
+- If your child is taking any of these drugs: Oral dapsone or drugs to treat malaria.

 - Use of other skin products while using this drug may cause more irritation.

-- Using benzoyl peroxide at the same time may cause your skin or facial hair to turn yellow or orange for a short time.
+- Using benzoyl peroxide at the same time may cause the skin or facial hair to turn yellow or orange for a short time.

 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.

 If your child is pregnant or breast-feeding a baby: